cyclus/cyclus.github.com/source/user/tutorial/add_reg_inst.rst

 allow for control of the interaction behavior between agents.
 For example, two facilities may not be allowed to trade if they are in two different regions.
-For commodities, an institution can apply a higher preference for transactions within the same institution; similarly, a region may negate any transfers of material which have a higher uranium enrichment than is allowable.
+For commodities, an institution may apply a higher preference for transactions within the same institution; similarly, a region may negate any transfers of material which have a higher uranium enrichment than is allowable.